luci/recipes-py/README.recipes.md

   step_name (str): name of the step. source_spec (luci.resultdb.v1.SourceSpec): The source information
-    to apply to the given invocation. baseline_id (str): Baseline identifier for this invocation, usually of the format {buildbucket bucket}:{buildbucket builder name}.
+    to apply to the given invocation. is_source_spec_final (bool): Whether the source spec is final and won't be changed again. baseline_id (str): Baseline identifier for this invocation, usually of the format {buildbucket bucket}:{buildbucket builder name}.
 For example, 'try:linux-rel'.
 Baselines are used to detect new tests in invocations.